dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T74: Denmark supports same-sex couples' family rights.
+### T74: Denmark values equality, including the rights of same-sex couples to start families.

 |Support|
 |---|